Elsys-Design/DIGITAL-VERIFICATION-COCOTB/examples/README.md

 - tb.py: the testbench.
 Its purpose it to avoid code duplication (see 'Testbench usage').
 - inputs/: contains the input files for the tests.file\_inputs test
 - Makefile: allows to
-    * compile the design with GHDL using `make analysis`
+    * compile the design with GHDL using `make analyse`
     * run the tests listed in the Makefile's MODULE variable using `make`
     * run all tests in a file using `make MODULE=tests.testname`
 - wave.ghw and wave.vcd: signal dump that can be opened with gtkwave.
 It contains all the tests launched durign the last